QiWang19/AI_Project_pacman/README.md

 Don't know T, R;
 How to explore: freedy
+Keep a table of all a-values

-## Approximate Q-Learning
+## Approximate Q-Learning: Generalize

-can not explore every state
+can not explore every state; Compute q value using features and their weights;
+update the weights;